logoSouthwest Environmental Limited

 2.2 Energy / Carbon Dioxide Emissions

-2. Achieve “U Values” higher than those stated in Building Regulations,and insure good continuity of insulation throughout the building.
+2. Achieve “U Values” higher than those stated in Building Regulations and ensure good continuity of insulation throughout the building.

 4. Low heat loss from air flow.

-5. General Adherence to guidance given in BREEAM and Buiding Regulations with regard to Energy Efficiency.
+5. General adherence to guidance given in BREEAM and Building Regulations regarding Energy Efficiency.

 2.3 Materials

-Sustainably sourced materials will be used where possible, for example FSC[iii] wood will be used in construction.
-Where ever possible materials with low embodied carbon will be used, and construction waste will prevented from the design stage onwards.
+Sustainably sourced materials will be used where possible, for example, FSC wood will be used in construction.
+Wherever possible, materials with low embodied carbon will be used, and construction waste will be prevented from the design stage onwards.

 2.4 Water

-A “very good” BREEAM rating will lead to the installation and commissioning of water saving devices, or rain water harvesting.
-More information: Water Saving Features
+A “very good” BREEAM rating will lead to the installation and commissioning of water-saving devices or rainwater harvesting.

 2.5 Pollution and Flooding